Waiheʻe Valley

 Volunteers will help to control weeds in designated areas to prep for out planting using hand tools.
 Some out planting may be done depending on the availability of plants.

-Through continued support from the surrounding community and volunteers, KMWP is working to fulfill BWS’ long-term vision for the area to serve as a medium for environmental education, and to provide a mechanism for visitors hiking to Hāmama Falls to give back to the valley through restoration work.
+Through continued support from the surrounding community and volunteers, KMWP is working to fulfill BWS’ long-term vision for the area to serve as a medium for environmental education by creating an accessible demonstration of high-priority watershed fencing and restoration.

 Waiheʻe Native Forest Restoration